vektorprogrammet/vektor-frontend/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Runs the cypress tests defined in (cypress)[./cypress].
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+To specify the tests to run in firefox specifically run `yarn test:firefox`

 ### `yarn build`